 There isn’t really much of a rationale behind this – I just fancied constructing an electricity pylon for some reason.
 Who am I to argue?

 I know pylons are considered by many to be a monstrous blot on the landscape.
 The view would be cleaner without them, of course, but, like many industrial structures, I can appreciate their presence.
 They’ve always possessed a strange personality to me.
 I’m wondering if this is rooted in an old advertisement from when I was very little, which showed pylons coming to life and striding across the landscape toward the sea, heralding the bright future of cleaner, more efficient energy generation.
-When I’d seen enough times to no longer be slightly creeped out, I enjoyed it.
+When I’d seen it enough times to no longer be slightly creeped out, I enjoyed it.

 One of the nice things about creating a rather simple model like this is it means I can happy snap without ever leaving the house, and manipulate the weather as required.
 This was an excuse to focus on the latter: